mosip/documentation/docs/Steps-to-Install-and-Configure-HDFS.md

 # Setup HDFS version 2.8.1

 ## Prerequisites
 * Create 2 VMs.
-They’ll be referred to throughout this guide as
+They’ll be referred to throughout this guide as,
 	```
 	node-master.example.com
 	node-slave1.example.com